ridomin/blog/src/pages/iotedge-start-recap/index.md

 ## Benefits are not clearly exposed

-I completed the tutorial - it took 6 hours aprox - with success, but after all the pieces where built and deployed I missed a final demo to explore all the potential benefits of having the intelligent edge processing my AI models.
+I completed the tutorial - it took 6 hours approx - with success, but after all the pieces where built and deployed I missed a final demo to explore all the potential benefits of having the intelligent edge processing my AI models.

-> Finalize the tutorial with a demo to hightlight the benefits and potential of having AI models processed at the edge.
+> Finalize the tutorial with a demo to highlight the benefits and potential of having AI models processed at the edge.

 ## Too much detail to produce the AI model